Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

     * Similar filters and distance options will be available, as with the Sublet Listings page.
     * The same limits for maximum number of listings per area will be imposed for Sublets Wanted.
 * **Listing Management**
-    * A list of an individual User’s Sublet or Sublet Wanted listings will appear on this page, with the address and various actions such as ‘edit’ or ‘delete’.
-A listing may be edited or created, and may have photos, descriptions, or attributes added to it.
+    * A list of Sublets available or "Sublet Wanted" listings will appear on this page, with the address and various actions such as ‘edit’ or ‘delete’.
+A listing may be edited or created and may have photos, descriptions, or attributes added to it.
 A maximum of 8 photos will be allowed, and descriptions limited to short text (<500 characters)
 * **Review Submission**
     * An integer rating range of 0 to 5 is allowed to be submitted along with a short text description.
 The description will be sanitized for safety of the database and application.
 * **User Administration**